Lightprotocol/program-examples/zk-id/README.md

 # ZK-ID Program

 A minimal zk id Solana program that uses zero-knowledge proofs for identity verification with compressed accounts.
-(Note this is a proof of concept and not production-ready.)
+Note this is an example how to verify a zk inclusion proof, not a full zk identity protocol and not production-ready.
+For examples of zk identity protocols, see:
+- [Iden3](https://github.com/iden3) - Full decentralized identity protocol with claims, revocation, and recovery
+- [Semaphore](https://github.com/semaphore-protocol/semaphore) - Privacy-preserving group signaling with nullifiers

 ## Program Instructions